compomics/search-all-assess-subset/README.md

 An implementation of the Search All, Asses Subset strategy for FDR estimation in shotgun proteomics.

 A preprint of the manuscript on the search-all-assess FDR procedure can be found on bioRxiv ([https://doi.org/10.1101/094581](https://doi.org/10.1101/094581)).
->Mass spectrometrists should search for all peptides, but assess only the ones they care about
+>Mass spectrometrists should search for all peptides, but assess only the ones they care about\n
 >(Adriaan Sticker, Lieven Clement, Lennart Martens)

 A user-friendly GUI version of saas is hosted [here](http://iomics.ugent.be/saas/).